Click the flag

 Raise Your Kids without Raising Your Voice: Over 50 Solutions to Everyday Parenting Challenges.
 Sarah Chana Radcliffe, $16.50

 Healthy parenting leads to healthy children.
 While it may seem obvious, it’s a goal that’s often difficult for parents to achieve, especially those who were raised in families where criticism and anger shaped their upbringing.
 And even those parents who come from healthy family environments struggle to make the right decisions when caught in a parenting ‘moment.’
-Filled with practical solutions to everyday dilemmas, as well as offering a map for the larger parenting picture, Raise Your Kids without Raising Your Voice gives all parents the techniques they need to maintain a peaceful, happy and healthy home.
+Filled with practical solutions to everyday dilemmas, as well as offering a map for the larger parenting picture, Raise Your Kids Without Raising Your Voice gives all parents the techniques they need to maintain a peaceful, happy and healthy home.

 Back to top